cheyang/md2cv/README.md

 # md2cv Docker Container
-Markdown to curriculum vitae(html or pdf)
+Markdown to curriculum vitae(html or pdf) for Chinese

 This docker image lets you run MarkdownResumeTo html or pdf in a docker container.